 How to Empower Your Students

-1. Ask Questions and have them come up with the answers
+1. Ask questions and let them find the answers.

-2. Give Them Choices on what they want to work on
+2. Give them choices about what they want to work on.

 Facebook